Language-Power/Replication_Augmented/README.md

 For more details, see [here](./datasets/README.md).

-**!!!
-The content of newspaper articles are protected by copyright.
-We have removed them from the public repo.!!!**
+**The content of newspaper articles are protected by copyright.
+We have removed them from the public repo.**

 # 2. Package